SilasMarvin/wasmind/actors/conversation_compaction/README.md

 - **`model_name`**: The LLM model used for summarization.
 Choose a capable model that can understand and distill complex conversations.

 **IMPORTANT**: This actor has no default configuration.
 You must specify a config.

+## Tools Provided

+This actor does not provide tools to other agents.
+It operates as a background service that monitors conversation state and automatically performs compaction when needed.

 ## How It Works